JStover95/FaaSr-Functions/weather_visualization/README.md

 ```

 As a final step, we will need to upload our processed data to S3.
 These two functions upload the current and previous years' averages, taking advantage of `to_csv` to save our DataFrames as CSV files before uploading.

+> ℹ️ `to_csv` handles much of the complexity of converting our data to a CSV file.
+For more information refer to the [pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html)

 ```python
 def upload_current_year_data(